roxzlir/ThePenguinBank/README.md

 # Bank application.
 ## ThePenguinBank
+#### Thank you for using The Penguin Bank Application
+##### PLEASE NOTE:
+Since we want the sourcecode to be as easy as possible to read, we have added our logotype in a separate file that adds to your local folder, so the FIRST thing we ask you to do is go in to the class called: Methods On the absolute bottom of the page you will find a string datatype: string path = @" HERE you need to add your directory, ex: C:\Users\youruser\source\repos\ThePenguinBank\PenguinLogo.txt";
+Otherwise the logo won't appear.

-The first thing you will have to do is login.
+The first thing you will have to do is to login.
 We have created three pre-made login accounts for you to use.
 You will be able to add new customer accounts if you use the admin login details.
 ### Admin user:
 CustomerID = 11111